 About the Faculty of Arts (Undergraduate)

 The Faculty of Arts, the faculty that lies both literally and figuratively at the heart of the University, has enjoyed steady growth since it was established in 1843 and remains by far the largest faculty at McGill.
-The Faculty is home to 15 departments, two professional schools, four institutes, and 10 centres, and has over 275 tenured or tenure-track scholars, over 6,000 undergraduates, over 1,000 graduate students, and offers several hundred courses.
+The Faculty is home to 15 departments, the School of Religious Studies, two professional schools (Information Studies and Social Work), four institutes, and 10 centres, and has over 275 tenured or tenure-track scholars, over 7,000 undergraduates, over 1,200 graduate students, and offers several hundred courses.
 Despite the numbers, the majority of classes in Arts are smaller than those offered by any other large research university in Canada.
 The humanities and social science disciplines that constitute the Faculty share a common endeavor: to understand the human condition in order to improve it.

 The Faculty maintains bilateral exchange programs with many universities around the world and encourages students to spend a term or two studying abroad, either through an exchange program or independently.
 Internships have also now become an integral part of an undergraduate degree.
 The Faculty of Arts Internship Office (AIO) assists students who wish to pursue short-term internship opportunities before completing their studies.
 The Faculty of Arts stands alone nationally in the scope and extent of services its established infrastructure and comprehensive support system makes available to students before, during, and upon their return from, their internship.
 Each year over 200 students intern with organizations around the globe.